-"You have my word," Edward nodded.
+"You have my word," Edward said.
 "Now enough talk about this.
-Lets head up for dinner.
+Let's head up for dinner.
 I'm starved and I'm sure we can all do with a nice meal."

 The three children nodded their heads and together they left for the Great Hall.